Campus Locations at Kent State

 Kent State University at Stark is the largest regional campus of Kent State University, serving more than 11,000 students each year, comprised of 6,600 enrolled in academic coursework and 4,500 enrolled in professional development courses, and offering bachelor’s, master’s and associate degrees, as well as the opportunity to begin coursework in 282 bachelor’s degree programs at Kent State University.
 The only public university in Stark County, Kent State Stark is nestled on a beautiful, 200-acre campus in Jackson Township.
 The Conference Center, which houses The Corporate University and the Small Business Development Center, is accredited under the stringent guidelines of the International Association of Conference Centers.
 Combining a top-quality major university in Ohio with a community-oriented college, Kent State Stark serves our region as a key intellectual resource, providing access to academic, economic and cultural advancement through excellence in teaching and learning.

 KENT STATE TRUMBULL

-Kent State University at Trumbull, located just north of the Route 5 bypass on State Route 45 in Warren, OH, offers programs at the freshman and sophomore level in 170 majors, along with 18 certificates and 15 associate degree programs.
+Kent State University at Trumbull, located just north of the Route 5 bypass on state Route 45 in Warren, Ohio, offers programs at the freshman and sophomore level in 170 majors, along with 18 certificates and 15 associate degree programs.
 The campus also offers junior/senior level coursework for baccalaureate degree completion in nursing, justice studies, technology, business management and English, as well as general studies and psychology degrees.
 The campus' Technology Building supports a variety of technology degree programs, including computer technology education.
 The Workforce Development and Continuing Studies Center's program offerings include certification for professionals.

 KENT STATE TUSCARAWAS